Ewan Christian: Styles

 In a similar Elizabethan style is the bank (1884–1886) that Christian designed for Messrs Cox & Co, bankers to the army, in Whitehall, Westminster, though here the building is faced in stone.
 The former bank is set at the north corner of Craig's Court and has three large gables decorated with a raised grid pattern similar to the work at Amen Court, perhaps alluding to the timber-framed gables of Elizabethan buildings.
-Below the gables there is an impressively wide expanse of mullioned and transomed windows for each of the upper floors.
+Below the gables there is a wide expanse of mullioned and transomed windows for each of the upper floors.
 An extension was added to the corner under a smaller gable in 1900, designed by J. H. Christian.
 Also in an attractive Shaw style were two large convalescent homes which Christian designed, the first at Folkestone in Kent (1881, chapel added 1888) and the second, the Surrey Convalescent Home at Seaford, East Sussex (1888–1891, demolished in the 1960s), both had the usual bold display of heavy mullioned and transomed stone windows, big gables, tall chimneystacks and dormers.
 Finally, Christian's National Portrait Gallery in London as noted above was designed in a striking Italian Renaissance style.